simonhasan/microbit-data-logging-2023-12-03/markdown-files/octopus-makecode.md

 ![octopus-waterlevel-sensor](assets/octopus-photocell-sensor.png)

 ---
-## Example: Octopus Potentiometer
+## Example: Octopus Noise Sensor
-### Step 1: Connect the Potentiometer to the Breakout Board
+### Step 1: Connect the Noise to the Breakout Board

 The breakout boards provided for this presentation may differ from the one presented below.
 The breakout boards from DFRobot have a green pin instead of a yellow pin for the GPIO.
 Nevertheless, this demonstration's functionality is the same, as the order is still SVG.